kinan-02/Fintech/README.md

 2. **Upload the Downloaded Data**:

    Load the data that you have already downloaded using Pandas.
-You can do this in your script or Jupyter Notebook:
+You can do this in your script or Jupyter Notebook

 3. **Run the Missing Data Script**:

-   Open and run the Jupyter Notebook `filling_missing_values.ipynb` to handle the missing values:
+   Open and run the Jupyter Notebook `filling_missing_values.ipynb` to handle the missing values Note : check out the last cells, you should rename the files as you need (depends on the data you have)

+## How to Join The Data

+1. **Upload the Downloaded Data**:

+   Load the data that you have already downloaded using Pandas.
+You can do this in your script or Jupyter Notebook
+2. **Run the Missing Data Script**:

-Note : check out the last cells, you should rename the files as you need (depends on the data you have)
+   Open and run the Jupyter Notebook `join_data.ipynb` to handle the missing values Note : check out the last cells, you should rename the files as you need (depends on the data you have)